 This is the "Event Detail" view, showing all available information for this event.

-If the event has passed, click the "Event Report" button to read a report and view photos that were uploaded.
+If the event has passed, click the "Event Report" icon to read a report and view photos that were uploaded.

 Topic #1: No Adverse Impact (NAI)